iammortimer/WE_LPoS_Payout/README.md

-    "blockStorage": filename to store the processed blocks in, "paymentStorage": filename to store the payments in, "attachmentText" : text you want to attach to the payment to your lessors, "doPayment" : enter 0 or 1, 0 will do a testrun of the payments, 1 will do the actual payments }
+    "blockStorage": filename to store the processed blocks in, "paymentStorage": filename to store the payments in, "attachmentText" : text you want to attach to the payment to your lessors, "doPayment" : enter 0 or 1, 0 will do a testrun of the payments, 1 will do the actual payments, "moveRemainder" : enter 0 or 1, 0 will do nothing, 1 will move remaining funds after the payout to the address in addressCosts
+}
 ```